eNMS-automation/eNMS/docs/services/default_services.rst

       - ``Maximum Number of Processes`` Set the maximum number of device processes allowed per service instance (assumes devices selected at the service instance level)
       - ``Credentials`` Choose between device credentials from the inventory or user credentials (login credentials for the eNMS user) when connecting to each device.
   - ``Specific``
-      - ``count``: Number of ping packets to send
-      - ``driver`` Which Napalm driver to use when connecting to the device
+      - ``Driver`` Which Napalm driver to use when connecting to the device
       - ``Use driver from device`` If set to True, the driver defined at device level (``napalm_driver`` property of the device) is used, otherwise the driver defined at service level (``driver`` property of the service) is used.
-      - ``optional_args`` Napalm supports a number of optional arguments that are documented here: (https://napalm.readthedocs.io/en/latest/support/index.html#optional-arguments)
+      - ``Optional arguments`` Napalm supports a number of optional arguments that are documented here: (https://napalm.readthedocs.io/en/latest/support/index.html#optional-arguments)
-      - ``size`` Size of the ping packet payload to send in bytes
       - ``Source IP address`` Override the source ip address of the ping packet with this provided IP
       - ``Timeout`` Seconds to wait before declaring timeout
       - ``ttl`` Time to Live parameter, which tells routers when to discard this packet because it has been in the network too long (too many hops)